jomarcardoso/brazilian-super-hero/README.md

 ## Last moment on the Earth

-The Earth is devasted by the enemy.
-The only two survivors, Roger and
+The Earth is devasted by the enemy.The only two survivors, Roger and Rafa are the last two human survivors.
+That place is rounded only by sand, dust and trash brought from a ruined big city next there.